GBP/USD: The pair is set to break below 1.2600 – UOB Group

+24-HOUR VIEW: “The sharp selloff in GBP to a low of 1.2616 was surprising (we were expecting range trading).
+Strong downward momentum suggests GBP could break below the major support at 1.2600.
+However, oversold conditions suggest that the next major support at 1.2550 is unlikely to come into view for now.
+Resistance levels are at 1.2630 and 1.2650.”

 1-3 WEEKS VIEW: “We have held a negative view in GBP since early last week.
-After GBP rebounded two days ago, we highlighted yesterday (25 Jun, spot at 1.2680) that ‘the slowdown in momentum suggests a slim chance of GBP weakening to 1.2600.’
-We continue to hold the same view.
-Overall, only a breach of 1.2705 (no change in ‘strong resistance’ level) would indicate that the weakness in GBP has stabilised.”
+After GBP dropped to 1.2622 and rebounded strongly, we indicated two days ago (25 Jun, spot at 1.2680) that ‘the slowdown in momentum suggests a slim chance of GBP weakening to 1.2600.’
+However, we added, ‘only a breach of 1.2705 would indicate that the weakness in GBP has stabilized.’
+Yesterday, GBP plummeted and dropped to 1.2616.
+Downward momentum is picking up again, and a break of 1.2600 would not be surprising.
+The next level to watch below 1.2600 is at 1.2550.
+On the upside, the ‘strong resistance’ level has moved lower to 1.2680 from 1.2705.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.